 The Salvation Army may be able to assist struggling families in Middlesex County and New Brunswick New Jersey.
 They try to meet the basic needs, including some or all of the following.
-Assistance distributed can range from a free bag of groceries, a hot meal, or financial assistance for paying your rent or an energy bill.
+Assistance distributed can range from a free bag of groceries, a hot meal, or financial assistance for paying your rent or an energy bill to free school supplies or Christmas gifts.
 The service centers are open to those who are struggling.

 Most centers operate a food bank, pantry, or soup kitchen.
 Staff, relying heavily on volunteers and donations, will do their best to end hunger in Middlesex County.
 Whenever possible the locations will provide free hot meals year-round to anyone in need of short term support, and no questions will be asked.

 As resources allow, the food pantries can often provide several days worth of groceries, government commodities, and fresh fruits or vegetables to families.
 Special food assistance programs can include summer snacks for students or home delivered meals to senior citizens.
 Or contact the Salvation Army around the holidays for Thanksgiving or Christmas meals, including turkeys and all the toppings.